duneroadrunner/SaferCPlusPlus/README.md

 native pointer (heap): | 0.0490028 seconds.
 mse::TRegisteredPointer (heap): | 0.0740042 seconds.
 std::shared_ptr (heap): | 0.087005 seconds.
-mse::TRelaxedRegisteredPointer (heap)\*: | 0.142008 seconds.
+mse::TCRegisteredPointer (heap)\*: | 0.142008 seconds.

-\* These benchmarks used an older version of `mse::TRelaxedRegisteredPointer`.
+\* These benchmarks used an older version of `mse::TCRegisteredPointer`.
 The current version would have performance similar to `mse::TRegisteredPointer`.

 Take these results with a grain of salt.
 The benchmarks were run on a noisy machine, and anyway don't represent realistic usage scenarios.
 But I'm guessing the general gist of the results is valid.
 Interestingly, three of the scenarios seemed to have gotten noticeably faster between msvc2013 and msvc2015.